santiagonars/CNN-HowManyFingers-PyTorch/README.md

 ![gif_demo]()

 # Error analysis
 Applying image augmentations to the testing set allowed a deeper understanding in model performance.
-It seems that applying these image transformations by torchvision decreased the accuracy by < 1 to 2%.
+It seems that applying these image transformations by torchvision decreased the accuracy by < 1%.
 This could likely due to a finger being covered by one of the augmentations.
 This issue should not be of concern as a human can make the same misclassification error if provided with partial information.

 The testing accurancy for every label showed that the model has a slight difficulty in classifying four fingers being held up.
 This was a signal of an issue to further investigate with a confusion matrix and by observing some of the bad predictions.